tomwallis/PsyUtils/README.md

  * ``dist``: functions for creating probability distributions over axes.
 Currently just used to create filters.
  * ``im_data``.
 The ``im_data`` subpackage includes images and data for testing purposes.
+ * ``files``: contains helper functions for working with directories and file structures.
+ * ``psydata``: helper functions for working with psychophysical data (binary responses as a function of some stimulus).
  * ``misc``.
 This is a miscellaneous subpackage.

 ## Example Use